brianpatrick/cosmic-view-life/README.md

-### Animal Orders (/primates, /birds, etc.)
+### Animal Orders (/primates, /birds, etc.):

-    - All the resulting output files from the python scripts, including speck, label, color map files, and asset files.
+All the resulting output files from the python scripts, including speck, label, color map files, and asset files.

-    - Upon running the python scripts, they will ask you to create these directories and their subdirectories if they don't exist.
+Upon running the python scripts, they will ask you to create these directories and their subdirectories if they don't exist.

-### catalogs_processed:
+### /catalogs_processed:

-    - Contains (mostly) csv files that are refined from the raw data and useful for processing the final data formats.
+Contains (mostly) csv files that are refined from the raw data and useful for processing the final data formats.

-### /logs
+### /logs:

-    - Text files with some statistical information on some of the runs.
+Text files with some statistical information on some of the runs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>